 Conclusion

 Choosing the correct explanation for an underlined clause requires attention to structure, context, and logical relationship.
 By practicing careful analysis and avoiding common errors, readers can move beyond guesswork and develop genuine insight into how language works.
-Even so, the best statement will accurately reflect how the clause shapes meaning, whether by restricting, expanding, or connecting ideas.
+Still, the best statement will accurately reflect how the clause shapes meaning, whether by restricting, expanding, or connecting ideas.
 This skill not only improves test performance but also deepens overall communication ability.